Little Shanghai Restaurant

 Decor, Vibe – Little Shanghai Restaurant is a small, cramped restaurant with low ceilings, bare decor, and a smattering of pictures on the wall.
 Waiters were racing around.
 Lots of Asian families as well as a good amount of non Asians were dining especially at lunch time.
 The place is extremely loud and hectic during the weekends.
 Not very romantic!
 It maybe intimidating to novices, but they do speak English.
 Sometimes? always?, getting to go is better than eating here.

-Little Shanghai Restaurant Menu (Click to zoom into any picture)
+Little Shanghai Restaurant Menu

 As expected, prices have risen a dollar or two every year or so.
 They used to be available on Door Dash, but bailed after the fees started to add up.
 Be sure to ask about the frozen dumplings they have for sale.